 Brook Hill is a non-ranking school.
-Students are ranked solely to identify students that fall within the top ten percent (per Texas HB 588) and to determine valedictorian and salutatorian.
-Students are ranked based on their cumulative numerical average of all grades earned at Brook Hill in grades 11 and 12.
-A student must complete his/her entire junior and senior years at Brook Hill to be considered for top ten percent, valedictorian, or salutatorian.
+Students are ranked solely to identify students that fall within the top ten percent (per Texas HB 588) and to determine

 For students who fall in the top ten percent, a letter will be sent to their prospective colleges indicating their class rank.